 Cornets tend to be used less in modern orchestras than trumpets, although some famous composers have written parts for them, such as Berlioz (the first significant composer to do so), Tchaikovsky, Edward Elgar, and Igor Stravinsky (with a famous solo in his ballet Petrushka).

 Like other modern brass wind instruments, the cornet is played through the vibration of the player’s lips in the mouthpiece, which generates a vibrating column of air in the pipe or tubing.

 The instrument’s valves allow for chromatic playing.

-“Flugelhorn” comes, as you might guess, from German: Flügel means “wing” or “flank” in English, and military use of this horn dates to the Seven Years’ War (1756-1763).
+“Flugelhorn” comes, as you might guess, from German: Flügel means “wing” or “flank” in English.
+Military use of this horn dates to the Seven Years’ War (1756-1763).

 While flugelhorns form a standard part of the British-style brass band and feature commonly in jazz, they appear somewhat less commonly in orchestral music.

-A couple of famous examples are Stravinsky’s Threni and Ralph Vaughan Williams’ Ninth Symphony.
+A couple of famous exceptions are Stravinsky’s Threni and Ralph Vaughan Williams’ Ninth Symphony.